linebender/xilem/masonry/src/doc/05_pass_system.md

 The layout and compose passes have methods with matching names in the Widget trait.
 The update_xxx passes call the widgets' update method.

-By default, each of these passes completes immediately, unless pass-dependent invalidation flags are set.
+By default, each of these passes completes without doing any work, unless pass-dependent invalidation flags are set.
 Each pass can generally request work for later passes; for instance, the mutate pass can invalidate the layout of a widget, in which case the layout pass will run on that widget and its children and parents.

 Passes may also request work for *previous* passes, in which case all rewrite passes are run again in sequence.